CrunchyData/postgres-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>name</b></td>
         <td>string</td>
         <td>Name that associates this set of PostgreSQL pods.
 This field is optional when only one instance set is defined.
-Each instance set in a cluster must have a unique name.</td>
+Each instance set in a cluster must have a unique name.
+The combined length of this and the cluster name must be 46 characters or less.</td>
         <td>false</td>
       </tr><tr>
         <td><b>priorityClassName</b></td>